ArthurPeanut/TASKlear/README.md

 # TASKlear
-A full stack application to handle your Todo tasks.
+A full stack application, built with MERN Stack(Mongodb, Express.js, React.js and Node.js) to handle your Todo tasks.